-A Brand Board is a quick and easy reference to find your colour codes, see your fonts, and quickly view all of your logos at once.
+A Brand Board is a quick and easy reference to find your color codes, see your fonts, and quickly view all of your logos at once.
 Any client can benefit from having a brand board – as this can be given to web designers, printers, and other members of your business – as a reference guide.

 A Style Guide is more in-depth then a Brand Board, it includes instructions on how to use and not use your brand elements.
-It includes things as how much spacing should be around the logo, what colours should and shouldn’t be used in your brand, what background colours should be used behind your logo, and so on.
+It includes things as how much spacing should be around the logo, what colors should and shouldn’t be used in your brand, what background colors should be used behind your logo, and so on.
 A style guide is not as simple as a Brand Board, it is essentially brand guidelines to follow – which can get pretty complex.
 A brand board does not include the details instructions.

 What is included on our brand board…